ASGili/ProjectAirlift/README.md

 <u>Clone the project</u>
 - Open a terminal or command prompt.
-- Change to the directory where you want to store the project.
-- Clone the project repository by running the following command:
+- Clone the project repository by running the following command in a target folder:

 ```
 git clone git@github.com:ASGili/ProjectAirlift.git